Virtual net metering: What is it? How does it work?

 Ready to start saving with virtual net metering and community solar?
 Get started today on the EnergySage Community Solar Marketplace by comparing projects in your area.

 Virtual net metering (VNM) is a bill-crediting system for community solar.
-It refers to the net metering of solar that is not used onsite where it is generated but instead fed into the grid, and the resulting net metering credits are shared among subscribers.
-The energy generated by your share is sold to you at a discount, reducing the cost of your electricity bill.
-In most cases, you'll receive credits on your electric bill for excess energy produced by your share of a community solar project.
+When community solar projects create power that's not used on site, it's fed back into the grid, generating net metering credits that are shared among subscribers.
+The energy generated by your share is sold to you at a discount, reducing the cost of your electric bill.

 To dive further into this highly appealing solar incentive, we should define two relevant concepts: community solar and net metering.